-Assessment item 3

-Title: Final exam

-Type: Examination

-Learning Outcomes Assessed: 1-7

-Due Date: Exam week
+Assessment item 3 Title: Final exam Type: Examination Learning Outcomes Assessed: 1-7 Due Date: Exam week Weight: 35%

-Weight: 30%

-Task Description: The final examination will assess students' application and theoretical understanding from the entire course developed in Weeks 1-12.
+Task Description: The final examination will assess students' theoretical understanding and application of theory from the entire course developed in Weeks 1-12.
 The examination will include both multiple choice and short answer questions and will be two (2) hours in length with ten (10) minutes perusal.
 Successful completion of the final exam therefore will demonstrate achievement in all learning objectives.